muskanbagrecha/muskanbagrecha/README.md

 ## Hi there, I am Muskan. 👋

 👩‍🎓 I am pursuing my Bachelors in Computer Science Engineering.
-I love everything from development, product, writing and playing a piano.
+I love everything from development, product, writing and playing piano.

 🔭 I’m currently working on a product of my own.